g-wallis/font-tutorials/README.md

 Modifications are found within the following files:
 - overrides.scss
 - custom.scss
-- default.html includes a line of code to incoporate the toc
+- default.html includes a line of code to incorporate the toc
-- toc.html this is an additional file, to accomodate allejo's [toc]
+- toc.html which is an additional file, to incorporate allejo's [toc]

 ## Known Issues